fpetruschke/gettingStarted-FatFree/README.md

 #3..htaccess

-You might have to create the .htaccess under your project root (where also the index.php will be located).
+Create an .htaccess under your project root (where also the index.php will be located).

 It should contain following content (**make sure you set the correct root directory for your project**):

 ```
 RewriteEngine On
-RewriteBase /test/
+RewriteBase /gettingStarted-FatFree/
 RewriteCond %{REQUEST_FILENAME} !-f
 RewriteCond %{REQUEST_FILENAME} !-d
 RewriteCond %{REQUEST_FILENAME} !-l